verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 The following instructions to create certificates assume:

 1. Cert Manager is installed, and a ClusterIssuer named `my-cluster-issuer` has been created.
-2. Prometheus is installed in the `monitoring` namespace.
+2. OpenSearch operator is installed in the `logging` namespace.
 3. The organization for the certificate is `myOrg`.

 ### Create Admin Certificate for OpenSearch